(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 Ashtaroth swerved, catching a glimpse of chestnut hair disappearing through a doorway and inside one of the homes.

 Lilit was teasing him.
 He had to catch her.
 She was so close, and now he knew it had been her in the market.

 The wooden door swung shut as he approached, and with some effort he reopened it, searching the interior of the modest dwelling for some sign of her.

 Two little girls—no, a boy and a girl—each with golden-brown hair and warm brown skin, were playing beside a washing basin.
 They looked up with startled expressions as he traipsed across the room.

-“Dannae?” called the girl, and a child with brown hair and an olive complexion rushed to their side.
+“Dannae?” called the girl, and a third child rushed to their side.
 The two girls clung to the boy, who glared at Ashtaroth with piercing eyes.

 The children shook their heads in unison.

 “Eret!” called the boy, and footsteps thudded from upstairs in answer to his distress.

 Ashtaroth hurried out the main entrance just as a woman appeared from a stairwell.

 It was chaos outside, the streets filled with people.
 Ashtaroth knew his city well, yet he was disoriented all of a sudden.
 There were buildings here he didn’t recognize, strange white houses and people dressed in foreign attire.